I recently received a very poignant message. Shaahid wrote that he is:

 The vast majority of South Africans don’t have the advantages that I had.
 Most people don’t have family to turn to for advice or support.
 And they can’t afford to fail because it would be too devastating for them and those closest to them.
 And yet there are those courageous enough to try – and to risk failure.

-There is enough research available today to give us the main reasons for business failure.
+There is enough research available today to give us the main reasons for startup failure.
 Using that knowledge, we can do what is necessary to avoid a catastrophe.
 One frequently cited study is CBInsights which reveals that the number one culprit is No Market Need: the company’s product doesn’t address a real market need.

 As a mentor, trainer and advisor to SMME owners, I find that only about 1 in 20 keep any sort of financial records – because they don’t know how to.
-Playing the Big Bucks small business simulation game, entrepreneurs have fun while they discover how to take control of their business finances.
+Playing the Big Bucks game, entrepreneurs have fun while they discover how to take control of their business finances.

 “This is a very important aspect”, acknowledges Shaahid.
 “This is one of the reasons my first business failed.
 I was in over my head.”